ENCCS/julia-for-hpc/content/distributed.rst

              end
          end

+The choice between using `Serial` or `SharedArray` depends on the specific requirements of your computation and the resources available on your machine.

+- **Serial**: This version is simpler and doesn't require inter-process communication.
+However, it may not fully utilize all the available CPU cores¹.

+- **SharedArray**: This version uses the `@distributed` and `@sync` macros to distribute operations across multiple processes on the same machine.
+It can be faster than the serial version, especially for large computations, but it also requires more communication and data transfer between processes².

+Remember, in a `SharedArray`, each “participating” process has access to the entire array³.
+This is a good choice when you want to have a large amount of data jointly accessible to two or more processes on the same machine⁴.
+However, it's important to note that using `SharedArray` requires careful consideration of memory usage and process communication⁵.

+References:

+1. SharedArrays · ParallelUtilities.jl - JuliaHub. https://docs.juliahub.com/ParallelUtilities/SO4iL/0.8.5/examples/sharedarrays/
+2. Difference between SharedArrays and DistributedArrays. https://discourse.julialang.org/t/difference-between-sharedarrays-and-distributedarrays/60258
+3. Parallel Computing · The Julia Language - MIT. https://web.mit.edu/julia_v0.6.2/julia/share/doc/julia/html/en/manual/parallel-computing.html
+4. Parallel Computing with Julia - University of Illinois Chicago. http://homepages.math.uic.edu/~jan/mcs507/paralleljulia.pdf
+5. Parallel Computing · The Julia Language. https://docs.julialang.org/en/v1/manual/parallel-computing/

 Remember that Julia always selects the most specialized method for dispatch based on the argument type.
 We can now time these two methods